kylebittinger/microbial-genomes-and-metagenomes/bioinformatics-steps.md

 Tour of output files.
 Discuss genome size, GC content, total number of genes, rRNA genes, etc.

-Find the gene in the E. coli genome that contains the example read.
+Find the gene in the genome that contains the example read.

 ```bash
 nano example_read.fasta